Enhanced Graphics Adapter: Color palette

-The EGA palette allows all 16 CGA colors to be used simultaneously, and it allows substitution of each of these colors with any one from a total of 64 colors (two bits each for red, green and blue).
-This also allows the CGA's alternate brown color to be used without any additional display hardware.
-The later VGA standard built on this by allowing each of the 64 colors to be further customized.
+With the EGA, all 16 CGA colors can be used simultaneously, and each can be mapped in from a larger palette of 64 colors (two bits each for red, green and blue).
+The CGA's alternate brown color is included in the larger palette, so it can be used without any additional display hardware.
+The later VGA standard built on this by mapping each of the 64 colors in from a larger, customizable, palette of 256.

 Standard EGA monitors do not support use of the extended color palette in 200-line modes, because the monitor cannot distinguish between being connected to a CGA card or being connected to an EGA card outputting a 200-line mode.
 EGA redefines some pins of the connector to carry the extended color information.
 If the monitor were connected to a CGA card, these pins would not carry valid color information, and the screen might be garbled if the monitor were to interpret them as such.
-For this reason, standard EGA monitors will use the CGA pin assignment in 200-line modes so the monitor can also be used with a CGA card.
+For this reason, standard EGA monitors will use the CGA pin assignment in 200-line modes, so the monitor can also be used with a CGA card.